TEAMMATES/teammates/devdocs/settingUp.md

     `Web → HTML Files → Editor`, `XML Files → Editor`, and `JavaScript → Code Style → Formatter → Edit → Tab Policy → Spaces Only`
     to indent using 4 spaces instead of tabs.
-    * HTML syntax: We prefer not to use the HTML syntax validator provided by Eclipse.
-    To turn it off, go to `Window → Preferences → Validation → HTML Syntax Validator` and uncheck the `Build` option.
 3. Create main config files {These are not under revision control because their content vary from developer to developer}.
    * `src/main/resources/build.properties`<br>